Tesla CEO Musk again teases rocket tech for Roadster, due in 2022

 A little— Elon Musk (@elonmusk) January 28, 2021

-Musk added that the "tri-motor drive system & advanced battery work were important precursors," seemingly referring to the recently-revealed powertrain for Plaid high-performance versions of the Model S and Model X.
+Musk added that the "tri-motor drive system & advanced battery work were important precursors," seemingly referring to the recently-revealed powertrain for Plaid high-performance versions of the newly redesigned Model S and Model X.

 At the 2017 unveiling, Tesla quoted a 0-60 mph of 1.9 seconds for the Roadster, plus 0-100 mph in 4.2 seconds, and a 250-mph top speed.